 Pablo believes there is no better combination than meditation and chocolate to achieve double relaxation and at the festival he will provide you with techiques to help you find calm and inner peace, using chocolate as your meditation object.Those who have experienced this often state that they have never really tasted chocolate properly before.
 Pablo's course is about bringing awareness to your eating and enjoying Chocolate mindfully, and we encourage all ages to give it a try.

 Damian Clisby's passion for cooking and the freshest ingredients started from a young age, inspired by his grandfather, a butcher at Smithfields.
 He spent his summers on his grandfather’s farm in Cork, where together they would smoke freshly caught salmon.
 Damian went on to gain his trade in some of the best kitchens in London; he's been head chef at Petersham Nurseries since 2014 and he previously was head chef at HIX Soho and executive chef at Cotswold House.
-Damian is a keen forager and we are thrilled to welcome him to The Good Life Experience this year for a demonstration of pit cooking.
+Damian is a keen forager and we are thrilled to welcome him for a pit-cooked feast.

 Andrew Berry is a multidisciplinary artist and designer based in Liverpool.
 His recent focus has been to provide consultation and art direction to clients working within the music and creative industries.
 Nick Booton is a designer and illustrator who runs his own studio Bruï.
 He works primarily within the music and fashion industries.
 Andrew and Nick operate out of the same studio space in Liverpool, having built the space with screen print facilities as a way to experiment and provide a print service to clients.
 They operate as separate entities but often team up for screen printing workshops and exhibitions.
 At The Good Life Experience Andrew and Nick will team up to provide one-to-one screen printing workshops throughout the weekend.
 The workshops will give you a chance to learn everything about the art of screen printing and have a go at printing your own Good Life Experience festival print.